kadena-community/kadena.js/docs/kadena-docs-style-guide.md

 - Use simple words with precise meanings.
 - Remove words that don't add substance.
-- Avoid using passive *to be verbs* like *been*, and *being*.
-- Avoid weak or vague verbs, such as *have*, *make*, and *do*.
+- Avoid using passive, weak, or vague verb constructions—like “have been” or “is done”—if possible.

-Whenever possible, choose words that have one clear meaning.
+Choose words that have one clear meaning.
+If you use words that can be both nouns and verbs—for example, words like *file*, *post*, *mark*, *screen*, *record*, and *report*—use sentence structure and context to eliminate ambiguity.

 When in doubt, choose the simple word or phrase over a more formal or complex one.
 Avoid flowery language and unnecessary words whenever possible.
 For example: